Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures

 where $E_{\rm C\ell0} \equiv -i \sum_{\bfk\sigma} \epsilon_{\ell\bfk} g^<_{\ell\bfk\sigma}(t,t)$ are the \textit{equilibrium} energies contained in the \textit{unperturbed} contacts.
-While this value can diverge in the wide-band limit, it is irrelevant in our study because, being constant, it does not contribute to the heat current.
-The self-energy-like terms in \eqnref{eq:HC:2} are defined as
+Note that this constant is irrelevant in our study of heat flow because it does not contribute to the heat current once the time derivative is taken.
+The matrix elements of the self-energy-like term $\bfXi^{ab}_\ell$ in \eqnref{eq:HC:2} are defined as

 with $a,b = R, A, <$.

 In the presence of the time-dependent terms in the Hamiltonian, the Green's functions $\varG(t,t')$ depend not on the time difference $t-t'$ but on $t$ and $t'$ separately.
 However, since the driving is periodic with period $\tau$, the Green's functions and the self energies are also periodic with $\varG(t+\tau,t'+\tau) = \varG(t,t')$ so that it is more convenient to apply the Fourier transformation and to move from the time domain to the frequency domain.
 We adopt the mixed time-energy representation for the Fourier transformation: